gitDemeke/alx-pre_course/README.md

-This is my firt git platform Practice in alx
+This is my first git platform Practice in alx